Skip to content

 3. Hammer stapler ($30–45): This dispenses staples with a swift hammer action when you’re applying tar paper or felt to a roof.

-4. Roofing shovel ($30–55): You’ll need a roofing shovel (also called a shingle remover) to strip away old shingles, nails, and other roofing materials.
+4. Roofing shovel ($30–55): You’ll need a roofing shovel (also called a shingle remover) to strip away old shingles, roofing nails, and other roofing materials.
 They typically have notched edges to get under nails and shingles.

 7. Straight-blade utility knife ($5–25): It’s simple, but a utility knife is one of the most essential tools for cutting shingles and other non-metal roofing materials like underlayment.